williamlwclwc/Hackathon-Movie-Review-Website/README.md

 ### On Linux/OS X

-1.First you need to install python(3.6 or above) and python virtual environment and create your own virtural environment (e.g. venv) under the project folder.
+1.First you need to install python(3.6 or above) and python virtual environment and create your own virtural environment (e.g. venv) under the project folder by typing "$ python -m venv venv".

 2.Activate virtual environment by: Open the project folder in terminal, type"$ source ./venv/bin/activate"